ITenthusiasm/isaiahs-legacy/react-cra/README.md

 ### Test Utilities

 Although it's good to put your tests under `__tests__` sub folders as mentioned previously, you may want a place to put test utilities.
-So where should you put your configuration files for your test runner (eg. `jest.config.js`)?
+So... where should you put your configuration files for your test runner (eg. `jest.config.js`)?
 Where should you put helpers that _only your tests_ will use?

 For these situations, I recommend creating a folder called `test-utils` (or something similar) in the root of your project folder.
 That way, you have an easy place to find your test helpers, and it's kept separate from your actual application.